vegaprotocol/documentation/docs/concepts/governance.md

 <!--### Changing models [WIP]  -->

 ### Propose a successor market
 A successor market is a market that will carry on after the original market, or parent, that it is based on has settled - though a parent and successor market can be active simultaneously.
-Proposing a new successor market that follows from an existing market allows liquidity providers to keep their [equity-like share](./liquidity/rewards-penalties.md#how-liquidity-fees-are-split) on the new market, where creating an entirely new market with no parent doesn't offer the same benefit.
+Proposing a new successor market that follows from an existing market allows liquidity providers to the option to keep their [equity-like share](./liquidity/rewards-penalties.md#how-liquidity-fees-are-split) on the new market, even when the original market expires.
+Creating an entirely new market with no parent doesn't offer the same benefit.

 In terms of the proposal format, there are only two differences between a succesor market proposal and that for a regular market.
-* Market ID of the intended parent market **must** be defined
+* Market ID of the parent market **must** be defined
 * Insurance pool percentage: A percentage of the parent market's insurance pool, up to 100%, can be earmarked for transfer to the successor market

 The following details will need to match between parent and successor:
 * Settlement asset
 * Quote: Determined from the data source

+For a successor market to be enacted, the parent market must be in one of the following states: proposed, pending, active, suspended or trading terminated.

+The parent market can be settled or cancelled when the successor market reaches enactment time, as long as the time it's been settled/cancelled is equal to or less than the parent market's settlement time plus the `market.liquidity.successorLaunchWindowLength` - determined by a network parameter.
+This parameter specifies for how long after a market has settled, the liquidity provider's equity-like share data are retained and the insurance pool is left undistributed to allow a successor to be defined.
+If the successor is proposed after that time, then nothing is transferred over and the market opens as a standard market.

 ### Propose updates to a market
 Most details about a market can be changed through governance.
 Those includes risk models, monitoring triggers, and the settlement and termination data sources.